mahditz/SQLTools/README.md

-Best Tools for read and check file in server when occure SQL Injection Vulnerability
+The Best Tools for reading and checking files in server when occurs SQL Injection Vulnerability LOAD_FILE